CharlesYang030/CharlesYang030.github.io/_pages/about.md

 My research interests include multimodal representation learning, natural language processing, multilingual lexical semantics, large language/vision-language models.
 See my Publications (mostly up to date) or [Google Scholar](https://scholar.google.com.hk/citations?user=rNsndk0AAAAJ) page for papers and more information.

 I am a travel enthusiast.
-In the past two years, I have been to Shanghai, Hangzhou, Changsha, Xiangxi Tujia and Miao Autonomous Prefecture, Wuhan, Chaohu, Huangshan, Chengdu, Dujiangyan, Aba Tibetan Autonomous Prefecture, Tianjin, Beijing, Macau, Hong Kong, Seoul and Bangkok.
+In the past three years, I have been to Shanghai, Hangzhou, Changsha, Xiangxi Tujia and Miao Autonomous Prefecture, Wuhan, Chaohu, Huangshan, Chengdu, Dujiangyan, Aba Tibetan Autonomous Prefecture, Tianjin, Beijing, Macau, Hong Kong, Seoul, Guilin, Bangkok, Qingyuan, Kunming, Dali, and Lijiang.
 Traveling around the world is one of my dreams.

-I am also one of the founders of the Studio of Empirical Methods in Linguistics (语言学实证思辨坊, LingX) that provides consulting services in quantitative linguistics, computational linguistics and natural language processing.
-The studio has designed and launched a course titled Text Mining and Python Programming and has organized online academic training sessions, attended by over 400 teachers and students from various universities.
-I am the principal instructor for the course.
+I am also one of the founders of the Studio of Empirical Methods in Linguistics (语言学实证思辨坊, LingX) that provides consulting services and technical support in quantitative linguistics, computational linguistics and natural language processing.
+The studio has designed and launched a series of courses titled Text Mining and Python Programming and has organized online academic training sessions, attended by over 400 teachers and students from various universities.
+I am the principal instructor for the courses.

-Currently, I am pursuing a PhD opportunity for Fall 2025.
-I hope to further delve into research on practical multimodal applications, large multilingual/vision-language models.
+Due to some unexpected changes, I missed the 2024-2025 PhD application season.
+Currently, I am a research assistant at SCNU advised by Professor Hao and pursuing a PhD position for Spring/Fall 2026.
+I hope to further delve into research I'm passionate about and make greater contributions to the field of artificial intelligence.

 # 🔥 News
 - *2025.04.29*: &nbsp;🎉🎉 A paper is accepted by [IJCAI2025](https://2025.ijcai.org/) (CCF A)!
-See you in Montreal!
+See you in Guangzhou!
 - *2024.05.30*: &nbsp;🎉🎉 I will be joining [The Education University of Hong Kong](https://www.eduhk.hk/en/) as a 6-month research assistant from summer 2024, co-advised by Professor [Guandong Xu](https://repository.eduhk.hk/en/persons/guandong%E5%BE%90%E8%B2%AB%E6%9D%B1-xu).
 I would like to thank Professor Tianyong Hao for granting me the opportunity to go abroad for exchange!
 - *2024.05.27*: &nbsp;🎉🎉 I am granted a project supported by the Scientific Research Innovation Project of Graduate School of South China Normal University.
 It earned me an honor!
 - *2024.05.15*: &nbsp;🎉🎉 A paper is accepted by [ACL2024](https://2024.aclweb.org/) main conference (CCF A)!
 See you in Bangkok!